sumittiwari42/automation/README.md

 for running script you have use command

-gulp auto --file file-name
+gulp sumit --file file-name

-eg. gulp auto --file click
+eg. gulp sumit --file click